Canada established full diplomatic relations with Colombia in 1953.

 These agreements join a range of instruments—including advocacy and bilateral and development cooperation—through which Canada supports Colombia’s ongoing efforts towards greater peace, security, prosperity and respect for human rights.

-Colombia has also benefitted from Foreign Affairs and International Trade Canada’s Counter-Terrorism and Anti-Crime Capacity Building Programs.
+Colombia has also benefitted from Foreign Affairs, Trade and Development Canada’s Counter-Terrorism and Anti-Crime Capacity Building Programs.

 The RCMP and the Colombian National Police also work closely in conducting investigations targeting drug trafficking organizations with the objective of ensuring safe communities in Canada and in Colombia.
-The RCMP has also provided technical assistance on issues such as witness protection, child exploitation and criminal science.
+The RCMP has also provided technical assistance and capacity building on issues such as anti-explosives, child exploitation and JETWAY (profiling at airports).

 Colombia is a priority hemispheric partner for the Department of National Defence.
-Canada has had a Defence Attaché in Bogotá since 2001; Colombia recently reinstated its military attaché position in Canada.
 Colombia became a member of the Department of National Defence’s (DND) Military Training Cooperation Program (MTCP) in 2011.
 As such, the Colombian armed forces will have access to training that will expose them to Canadian values, including the need to incorporate/promote the respect in human rights in basic military training and in guidelines for operations.
 Canada and Colombia also hold Defence Policy Talks.

-Canada-Colombia two-way merchandise trade in 2011 reached $1.6 billion, making Colombia our sixth-largest bilateral trading partner in Latin America and the Caribbean.
-Colombia is Canada’s third largest merchandise export destination in this region with Canadian merchandise exports totalling $760.9 million in 2011.
-Canadian merchandise imports from Colombia totalled $799.7 million for 2011.
-Major Canadian merchandise exports consist of cereals (mainly wheat), machinery, paper and paperboard, fertilizers and electrical machinery.
-Canada’s top merchandise imports from Colombia include mineral fuels and oils (including coal), coffee, edible fruits and nuts, live trees and plants (mainly flowers) and sugar.
+Canada-Colombia two-way merchandise trade in 2014 totaled $1.8 billion, making Colombia our sixth-largest bilateral trading partner in Latin America and the Caribbean (excluding Mexico).
+Colombia was Canada’s third largest merchandise export destination in this region with Canadian merchandise exports totaling $920.67 million in 2014.
+Canadian merchandise imports from Colombia totaled $891.59 million in 2014.
+Major Canadian merchandise exports consist of cereals (mainly wheat), motor vehicles, machinery, vegetables (mainly lentils), paper and paperboard, fertilizers and meat products.
+Canada’s top merchandise imports from Colombia include mineral fuels and oils (including from bituminous coal), coffee, tea and spices, live trees and plants (mainly cut flowers), fruits and nuts, plastics and articles thereof.
+Colombia ranks as the fifth-largest destination for Canadian direct investment in South and Central America.
+The total stock of Canadian direct investment in Colombia reached nearly $2.36 billion at the end of 2013.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .